bocchino/fprime/Svc/DpManager/docs/sdd.md

 1. `numDataProducts`: The number of data products handled.

-1. `numBytes:` The number of bytes handled.
+1. `numBytes`: The number of bytes handled.

 ### 3.4.
 Runtime Setup